winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 And that, too, has a price.

+## Your Mind is your Karma

+There is another truth that sits alongside this, one that is harder to say without sounding mystical, yet feels accurate in my body.

+Sometimes the mind being your karma is not a punishment.
+It is a gift.

+It is as if some part of you arrives already knowing what paths not to take.
+Not because you are wiser or better, but because the cost of those paths has already been paid somewhere, sometime.
+Whether one believes this comes from past lives, inherited trauma, epigenetics, or early nervous system imprinting does not change the outcome.
+The knowing is there at the moment of birth.

+You shy away from certain forms of destruction even when they would make life easier in the short term.
+Even when numbing would offer relief.
+Even when collapse would be understandable.
+You feel the edge of those exits and turn away, not out of virtue, but out of recognition.

+This does not mean you are spared from suffering.

+It means you are spared from the kinds of suffering that erase awareness.

+You are still here for lessons.
+Hard ones.
+Lonely ones.
+Lessons that require endurance rather than escape.
+Lessons that demand staying present inside pain rather than outrunning it.
+There is nothing easy about this path.
+Having a sound mind does not protect you from grief, loss, or devastation.
+It only ensures that you will feel them fully.

+But that soundness is what allows survival.

+Not survival as mere continuation, but survival with coherence.
+With memory.
+With meaning.
+With the capacity to integrate what happened rather than be consumed by it.

+In families touched by addiction, mental illness, and unhealed trauma, this kind of awareness can feel isolating.
+It separates you from the exits everyone else takes.
+It leaves you standing in the aftermath, holding the truth that no one else could bear to hold.

+If the devil took my family, then perhaps this was the counterforce.
+Not divine intervention.
+Not moral superiority.
+But a mind that could not be taken offline.

+A mind that knew, from the beginning, what it must refuse in order to remain intact.

+And that, too, is a form of inheritance.

 ### What Remains
 <p style="text-align: center; margin: 3rem 0;">
   <img src="/assets/img/uploads/deviltimlegend.jpeg" alt="Alt text" style="max-width: 100%;">